 - Do you want to have a piece from Philip Johnson's Four Seasons?

-- The Bauhaus' Drinking Hall, work by Eduard Ludwig / Mies van der Rohe, reopens
+- The Bauhaus' Kiosk, work by Eduard Ludwig / Mies van der Rohe, reopens

 - How Should We Live?
 Propositions for the Modern Interior

 - 30 years of reconstruction of the Mies van der Rohe Pavilion

 - The debate around Mies van der Rohe's Wolf House

 - What Mies did not see done: Federal Center of Chicago

 - Mies van der Rohe in the IIT, Chicago

 - Side by Side.
 Farnsworth house vs. Glass house by Robin Hill